Mobilize Power Fund

 FAQs

-This fund does not cover budget shortfalls, ongoing, regularly scheduled programs, start-up or seed costs, general operating costs, fundraising, previously planned or long-term campaigns (we define long-term as programming extending beyond 6 months), projects led by individuals, charity, or groups or projects based outside of the United States and US territories.
+Mobilize Power Fund does not prioritize applications for covering budget shortfalls, ongoing, regularly scheduled programs, start-up or seed costs, fundraising, previously planned or long-term campaigns (we define long-term as programming extending beyond 6 months), projects led by individuals, charity, or groups based outside of the United States and U.S. territories.

-• Gender Justice.
-Your political analysis shows how the issue(s) you're responding to are connected to patriarchy, transphobia, homophobia, gender inequity, or gender-based violence.
-This criteria is for both your group / organization AND the specific work you are applying for.
+• Gender Justice: Your political analysis shows how the issue(s) you're responding to are connected to patriarchy, transphobia, homophobia, gender inequity, or gender-based violence.

-• Rapid Response.
-Your proposal is a time-sensitive response to an immediate and unanticipated movement building threat or opportunity that requires your group to significantly pivot from your ongoing and regularly planned work.
+• Rapid Response: Your organization or group is responding to a specific incident or change in circumstance that has occurred within the last 6 months and requires your group to significantly pivot from your ongoing and regularly planned work.

-Groups are notified within four to six weeks after the monthly review deadline about whether they are recommended for funding, not recommended for funding, or if there are additional follow-up questions for applicants.
+Applicants are notified within four to six weeks after the monthly review deadline about whether they are recommended for funding, not recommended for funding, or if there are additional follow-up questions.

 Grant payment typically occurs up to two months after the monthly review deadline, after notification and all necessary paperwork is completed.
-Payments are made via ACH direct deposit (as applicable), around the 15th and last day of the month.
+Payments are made via ACH direct deposit (as applicable).
 We may be able to process requests faster for emergencies.

-The Mobilize Power Fund exists as a resource for urgent reproductive and gender justice activism because of individual contributions from our community.
+The Mobilize Power Fund exists as a resource primarily because of individual contributions from our community.
 If you are moved by this fund, consider joining hundreds of other community members who give monthly to sustain this resourcing, or give a one-time gift today.

 Application Instructions

 Our goal is to make our application process as easy as possible.
 We use a screen reader-compatible online portal for English applications.
-If you have feedback on what works well or what doesn’t work well, or need accommodations in order to apply, we'd like to hear from you.
-Please contact us at programs@thirdwavefund.org or call us at 917-387-1262 x 806.
+If you have feedback on what works well or what doesn’t, or need accommodations in order to apply, we'd like to hear from you.
+Please contact us at mpf@thirdwavefund.org or call us at 917-387-1262 x 920.

 If you are an independent 501(c)(3): IRS Letter for your Organization